felix-zaslavskiy/language-model-challenge/README.md

       - Date the output was created
       - User who submitted the output
       - Model name used
-6. The left panel will have a list of challenges fixed to 20% of he webpage view.
+6. The left panel will have a list of challenges fixed to 20% of the webpage view.
   - Clicking on the challenge will load it to the main panel right 80% view.
 7. The right panel may in view or edit mode.
   - In view mode challenges are optimized for view.